10. Age of Earth & The Brass Columns

 Please read Articles 1-15 sequentially

 We continue our discussion on the prophetic significance of features in the Outer Court of Solomon's Temple with emphasis on the two massive columns of brass guarding entry into the Holy Place.
+Note that I have used the correct height of 120 cubits given in 2Chronicles 3:4 for Solomon's Porch in the diagram below.
 In the previous article, I mentioned their similarity to the two feet of burnished brass with which Jesus appeared symbolically to the apostle John in Revelation Chapter 1.
 Jesus is coming to the 7 churches with eyes aflame demanding repentance for six of the seven churches had already fallen into decline.
 It is interesting that 6 is the number of man signifying that man's ways of taking over had already corrupted God's churches - even the church at Ephesus which could distinguish between genuine and false apostles.

 However, as we well know, the churches fell into even worse decline that brought in all manner of evil practices and misinformation to the church for centuries to come.